 Prior to his current post, Karl served as ABC’s senior political correspondent, covering national political news, including presidential politics and Congress.
 In his 15 years in Washington, Karl earned a reputation as a fierce government watchdog for his aggressive investigations of government waste.

-Karl joined ABC News in January 2003 as the network’s Senior Foreign Affairs correspondent covering the State Department.
+Karl joined ABC News in January 2003 as the network’s senior foreign affairs correspondent covering the State Department.
 He traveled around the world with Secretaries of State Colin Powell and Condoleezza Rice.
-In 2004 he spent several months on the campaign trail covering the Bush-Cheney campaign, and he also co-anchored election night coverage on ABC News NOW – anchoring for more than 14 straight hours.
+In December 2005, Karl was named senior national security correspondent.
+He reported extensively on the situation in Darfur, Sudan, visiting the war-torn country three times in 2005, and earning an Emmy nomination for his reporting.

 Karl has interviewed singer Elton John, Hall of Famer Mariano Rivera, singer and actress Barbra Streisand, Pete Townshend of “The Who,” actor George Clooney, baseball legend Ernie Banks, Yoko Ono, the Dalai Lama, Nation of Islam leader Louis Farrakhan, singer/songwriter James Taylor and other leading figures in sports and popular culture.